Signalen/signalen.org/src/pages/news/2021-06-21-interview-with-erik-veerman-first-replicator-signalen.en.md

 template: default
 ---

-# Signalen by its first replicator.
-Interview with Erik Veerman from 's-Hertogenbosch
+# Interview with Erik Veerman from 's-Hertogenbosch, 1st replicator of Signalen
 A few weeks ago we shared the success story of 's-Hertogenbosch, the first municipality that has replicated Signalen.

 Today we publish in this news section an interview with Erik Veerman, project leader in the municipality of said Dutch town. 's-Hertogenbosch thus became the first organism to replicate Signalen adapted to its needs.